Prepare your generator for tornado season with maintenance and fuel checklist

 Tornado power outages are fundamentally different from other storm outages.
 A winter storm might knock out power for a few hours.
 A tornado can destroy transmission towers, snap utility poles in half, and flatten entire substations.
 Restoration crews can’t even reach the damage until roads are cleared of debris.

 The numbers tell the story.
-After the May 2026 Houston derecho, over 130,000 customers remained without electricity five full days later.
+After the May 16, 2024 Houston derecho, more than 100,000 Texas customers were still without power five days later, per Reuters.
+Local Houston reporting and utility updates on May 21 put CenterPoint outages in the low-to-mid 140,000s that morning.
+The event peak at the time of the storm affected close to 1 million customers.
 Middle Tennessee Electric reported 42,000 accounts affected by a single tornado, requiring 90 straight hours of crew work.
 In rural areas with fewer repair crews and longer supply lines, outages regularly stretch past one week.

 Tornadoes also knock out the infrastructure you depend on during outages.
 Gas stations lose power (and their pumps stop working).
 Cell towers go down.
 Roads become impassable from fallen trees, downed power lines, and structural rubble.
 The gas you have on hand before the storm is likely all you’ll get for days.